Killing of Johnny Stompanato: Coroner's inquest

 Due to Turner's high profile and the fact that the killing involved her teenage daughter, the case quickly became a cause célèbre.
-Over one hundred reporters and journalists attended the April 11, 1958, coroner's inquest, described by attendees as "near-riotous".
+Over one hundred reporters and journalists attended the April 11 coroner's inquest, described by attendees as "near-riotous".

 Cohen, Stompanato's friend and associate, was called as the first witness, but refused to provide testimony as he feared he might be implicated in the crime, and also refused to identify Stompanato's body in photographs.
-While Cohen was questioned, Stephen Trusso, a friend of Stompanato and spectator, interrupted the proceedings by screaming, "I want to testify!"
-He went on to claim that Crane killed Stompanato in a lover's quarrel because she was infatuated with him, and that she was jealous of her mother.
-Trusso's request to testify on the stand was denied by the judge.
-The second witness, Beverly Hills police chief Clinton Anderson, testified that he was "satisfied" with Crane's confession to the killing.
-Joseph B. Payne, a Beverly Hills police officer who was dispatched to the residence on the night of the killing, also testified; on the stand, Payne recounted his arrival at Turner's Bedford Drive home that night, where he was met by Crane's father Stephen, who had placed a call to the police himself.
+While he was questioned, Stephen Trusso, a spectator and friend of Stompanato, interrupted the proceedings by screaming, "I want to testify!"
+Trusso went on to claim that Crane killed Stompanato in a lover's quarrel because she was infatuated with him, and that she was jealous of her mother.
+His request to testify on the stand was denied by the judge.
+The second witness, Clinton Anderson, testified that he was "satisfied" with Crane's confession.
+Joseph B. Payne, a Beverly Hills police officer who was dispatched to the residence on the night of the killing, also testified; on the stand, Payne recounted his arrival at Turner's home that night, where he was met by Crane's father, who had placed a call to the police himself.

-Additional testimony was provided by Stephen and Mildred.
+Additional testimony was provided by Crane's father and grandmother.
 Stephen testified that he had received a frantic phone call from Crane the night of the stabbing, and quickly drove to Turner's home.
 Mildred, whose own husband (Turner's father) was murdered in 1930, also briefly took the stand, but was so visibly upset that she was excused from further testimony.
-Beverly Hills police captain Ray Borders provided further testimony regarding Cheryl's official statement given at the Beverly Hills Police Department.
-Several law enforcement officials, as well as Turner, Stephen Crane, and their attorney, Giesler, were present, and Borders attested that the version of events as told by Cheryl was consistent upon repeated questioning.
-Cheryl herself did not attend the inquest.
-In her absence, a written statement by Crane was read aloud, which recounted her overhearing of the argument, her acquiring the knife from the kitchen, and the eventual stabbing of Stompanato in her mother's bedroom.
+Beverly Hills police captain Ray Borders provided further testimony regarding Crane's official statement given at the Beverly Hills station house.
+Several law enforcement officials, as well as Turner, Stephen and Giesler, were present, and Borders attested that the version of events as told by Crane was consistent upon repeated questioning.
+Crane herself did not attend the inquest.
+In her absence, a written statement by Crane was read aloud, which recounted her overhearing of the argument, her acquiring the knife from the kitchen and the eventual stabbing of Stompanato in her mother's bedroom.
 "He kept threatening her and I thought he was going to hurt her, so I went into the room and I stuck him with the knife," she said.
 "He screamed and asked what I was doing.
 I ran out of the room."